-Click here to read full evaluation written by Chrissie Tyler about XINGU VILLAGE, an immersive installation piloted at the Horniman Museum in December 2018.
-The installation provided unprecedented access to the Kuikuro, a community of around 800 people who live in the Xingu, a protected area which is home to 16 indigenous peoples.
+Click here to read the full evaluation by Chrissie Tiller for XINGU VILLAGE, an immersive installation piloted at the Horniman Museum in December 2018.
+The installation provided London museumgoers with unprecedented access to the life of the Kuikuro, a community of around 800 people who live in the Xingu, a protected area which is home to 16 indigenous peoples.
 By combining digital content, captured using world-leading cultural conservation practices, with virtual and augmented reality tools, visitors were taken on a journey to Ipatse village, where they learned about the day to day life, environment and cultural practices of the Kuikuro.

 The installation, the first of its kind, involved indigenous people directly in a process that both preserved and disseminated their social and cultural histories.
 Through use of non-contact technologies, the project has raised awareness of remote and fragile indigenous communities, whose way of life is beyond the reach of the general public, without putting them at risk.